microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 Parents of Contoso 05b0552e-39cd-4df4-a8f5-00ade912e83d parentsofcontoso Parents of Contoso {Unified}
 ```

-This example demonstrates how to retrieve group by DisplayName.
+This example demonstrates how to retrieve group using the DisplayName.

-This command gets the specified group.

 ### Example 5: Search among retrieved groups
 ```powershell